Support for adopted adults

 Add yourself to the Adoption Contact Register.
 Please note it is not a tracing service - for a connection to be made between two people they must both have added their details to the register.

-You can also add your details to the register when you don't wish to be contacted.
+You can also add your details to the register when you do not want to be contacted.

 Adoption Search Reunion website